WALKING AROUND THE MUSEUM IN THE CARENTAN AREA

 After this short tour of the port, go to the center of Carentan, on foot or by car (many car parks) for a short tour of a historic town which turned out to be strategic during the Battle of Normandy.
 Discover its medieval arcades, the Hôtel de Dey, the church and its organ, the house of the shipowner Sivard de Beaulieu and its magnificent coat of arms and several other architectural treasures.
 (Remember to go to the Tourist Office of la Baie du Cotentin) to get all the information.

 If you like nature, birds, water and greenery, here is an outdoor program.
-After your visit to the museum, head towards the Maison du Parc (7 mins by car / 22 mins by bike) where you can open your cooler and have a bite to eat in the picnic area before taking your binoculars and sneakers to an ornithological discovery walk (a 1km course accessible to all and one of 5.5 km for the biggest walkers).
+After your visit to the museum, head towards the Maison du Parc (7 mins by car / 22 mins by bike) where you can open your cooler and grab a bite to eat in the picnic area before grabbing your binoculars and sneakers for a birdwatching discovery walk (a 1km route accessible to all and a 5.5km route for more experienced walkers).
 Attention!
 We advise you to contact them before if you want to go there with an animal because the protected area is not accessible everywhere to our four-legged friends.

 Not far from the museum (6 mins by car / 12 mins by bike), the Bateliers du Cotentin offer you trips aboard the Rosée du Soleil.
 A gentle walk with commentary on the Taute River in the middle of the marsh A discovery of the natural space but also of history.
 Please note: the cruise lasts approximately 1h30 and reservations are required as there are a few people in season.